vladris/pixie/README.md

 The assembler is implemented in Python3.
 It runs several passes over the source text transforming it into the final program which is output as a sequence of space-separated numbers consumable by the pixie executable.

+This project serves no practical purposes (see [Turing tarpit](https://en.wikipedia.org/wiki/Turing_tarpit)) and was not thoroughly tested.